-The Association for Software Testing (AST) is a professional non-profit association that is dedicated to advancing software testing and strives to build a testing community that views the role of testing as skilled, relevant, and essential to the production of faster, better, and less expensive software products.
+The Association for Software Testing (AST) is an international non-profit professional association with members in over 50 countries.
+AST is dedicated and strives to build a testing community that views the role of testing as skilled, relevant, and essential to the production of faster, better, and less expensive software products.
 We value a scientific approach to developing and evaluating techniques, processes, and tools.
 We believe that a self-aware, self-critical attitude is essential to understanding and assessing the impact of new ideas on the practice of testing.

-- Encourage, facilitate, and coordinate partnerships between testing practitioners and testing researchers.
+- Encourage, facilitate, and coordinate partnerships between testing experts at all levels: practitioners, management, and researchers.

 - Publish content both online and in print containing leading-edge information on testing practice and theory.

 - Support the teaching of software testing by encouraging projects to develop and publish resources that assist classroom presentation, grading, and self-study.